jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

     :target: https://en.wikipedia.org/wiki/Turing_machine

 * Turing Machines are even more powerful models of computation
+* The types of languages/strings that Turing Machines work with are called *Recursively Enumerable Languages*
 * The computers we use today are computationally equivalent to  these

     * They're not built like these, but they are as powerful